 Webinar: July 28, 2022

 Seeking a tech role?
 When looking for a new job, how will you make sure you are compensated fairly for your skills and experience?
-Join experts from Hired, Blacks in Technology, Ada’s List, Interview Kickstart, and Speak_ for a live panel discussion about strategies to close the wage gap, be an ally to your peers, and negotiate the salary you deserve.Register now
+Join experts from Hired, Blacks in Technology, Ada’s List, Interview Kickstart, and Speak_ for a live panel discussion about strategies to close the wage gap, be an ally to your peers, and negotiate the salary you deserve.Watch now

 Every year, Hired’s Impact Report finds a strong correlation between the wage gap and salary expectations of underrepresented candidates.